hamed1337/Clothing-Articles-Classification/README.md

 4) Using transformers, as they use the self attention mechanism which allows each output node to capture the entire receptive field of the input images.

 ### FLOPs/MACCs Computation
-I have implemented my own function for computing the FLOPs and MACCs for the convolution (supports Conv2D, DepthwiseConv2D and SeparableConv2D) and fully connected layers.
+I have implemented my own function for computing the FLOPs and MACCs for the convolution (supports Conv2D, DepthwiseConv2D and SeparableConv2D) and fully connected layers. <br />
-FLOPs can be decreased efficiently by applying structured pruning to the trained model, and then fine-tuning for a number of epochs.
+As for decreasing the FLOPs, they can be efficiently decreased by applying structured pruning to the trained model, and then fine-tuning for a number of epochs.
 [Pruning Example](https://pytorch.org/tutorials/intermediate/pruning_tutorial.html)
 ## Results